Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Theory and Methods

 \subsection{Redshift distribution}

 Arguably, the most fundamental quantity that is necessary for any cosmological and/or astrophysical analysis is an accurate and precise measurement of distances to objects.
 Cosmological surveys in general employ an approach in which the proxy for the distance (the redshift) is inferred on imaging or spectroscopic data using spectral energy distribution (SED) models.
 These two approaches are conceptually different methods to study the features of the SED.
 We can observe large parts of the sky using photometric observations in broad optical filters.
-However the long exposure times required to measure spectra accurately for faint objects can be prohibitively long \citep{2015APh....63...81N}.
-As a result even with modern multi-object spectrographs, we can only expect to obtain spectra for a few percent of the sources which will be imaged by current and next-generation deep and wide photometric surveys \citep{2019NatAs...3..212S}.

-Since the filters in broad band optical surveys like Rubin are broad and sparse, a lot of the SED information is simply not captured.
+However, the long exposure times required to measure spectra accurately for faint objects can be prohibitively long \citep{2015APh....63...81N}.
+As a result, even with modern multi-object spectrographs, we can only expect to obtain spectra for a few percent of the sources which will be imaged by current and next-generation deep and wide photometric surveys \citep{2019NatAs...3..212S}.
+Since the filters in broad-band optical surveys like Rubin are broad and sparse, a lot of the SED information is simply not captured.
 As a result information on redshift, or distance, is lost by utilizing these lower resolution photometric measurements, as compared with a spectroscopic measurement (up to 100 times, \citealt{2019NatAs...3..212S}).

 Redshift estimates that have been obtained using photometric data, referred to as \textit{photometric redshifts}, are commonly employed in cosmological surveys which rely on large data samples, particularly for weak lensing sources.

-A photometric redshift (PZ hereafter) estimation method is essentially a mapping between per-band fluxes (hence colors) and the galaxy redshifts.
-There are several procedures to estimate photometric redshifts, such as template fitting or data driven methods where machine learning (ML) training algorithms are utilized (for a comprehensive review, consult \citealt{2019NatAs...3..212S}.
+An SED-based photometric redshift (PZ hereafter) estimation method is essentially a mapping between per-band fluxes (hence colors) and the galaxy redshifts.
+There are several procedures to estimate photometric redshifts, such as template fitting or data-driven methods where machine learning (ML) training algorithms are utilized (for a comprehensive review, consult \citealt{2019NatAs...3..212S}).
 Accuracy and precision is demanded by Stage IV surveys, as mentioned above, and understanding the photometric redshift uncertainties are of key importance for achieving these demands.
 Uncertainties from photometric redshift estimates propagate into the analysis and ultimately alter the cosmological parameter constraints and our understanding of the underlying cosmological model.